 8. In Section 2.4, Voting Rights, the references should be to the lots on the Plat, and I believe there are now four parcels, the votes of Parcel 1 split between what will be Lots 1 and 2.

 You have set up the Voting Rights so that Enron owns Parcels 2 and 3, and has the vast majority vote.
-This is the way I originally set up this Declaration, and Cooney strongly objected to it and I thought Enron had agreed to only vote its developable parcel until development occurred on what is described as this version of the Declaration as Parcel 3.
+This is the way I originally set up this Declaration, and Cooney strongly objected to it and I thought Enron had agreed to only vote its developable parcel [we did and still do] until development occurred on what is described as this version of the Declaration as Parcel 3.
 The way we handled it was that the Declaration and related documents could not be amended unless votes of 67% or more were obtained, which protected Enron because their vote was required to amend the Declaration.
 Cooney was protected in that they had very limited rights as Declarant.

 Cooney will certain strongly object to this as they did in the past.
-Their land is yet to be developed, and the way this is currently drafted, Enron could, for example, amend the Declaration to provide essentially that nothing marketable could be developed on the remaining Cooney property, since no “Declarant” protections are given.
+Their land is yet to be developed, and the way this is currently drafted, Enron could, for example, amend the Declaration to provide essentially that nothing marketable could be developed on the remaining Cooney property, since no “Declarant” protections are given.[Parcel 3 will have no voting rights until it is developed.
+This leaves Cooney with a simple majority but if all decision require two-thirds vote, then there is a stalemate.
+Neither Cooney nor Midway would be able to make changes.
+Once Cooney sells between 10 and 12 acres they Cooney will no longer be able to block any changes desired by Midway and the owners of those 10 to 12 acres.
+I’m sure Cooney could retain control of the votes of Parcel 1 contractually if they felt it necessary.]

 9. In Section 2.5, I had a provision, which is common in Florida Declarations, that if a husband and wife own property, either could vote without a proxy.
 Chris changed this to require a proxy, which is fine, I think, since individuals will unlikely own these commercial properties.
 However, if a proxy is going to be required for spouses, it should be certainly be required for unmarried joint owners, and it is not currently.
+[Agreed]

 10. In Section 3.1, we should discuss whether the common areas are fee simple or easement interest.
 There may be a reason (for example, open space calculations under applicable zoning), where Enron would not want fee simple title to the lake to be given to the Association, but rather would want to retain fee simple title and have the Association be granted an easement.
+[My preference is to convey title of Common Areas to the POA and have it own it fee simple, if it to be the responsibility of the POA to maintain these properties and pay taxes insurance etc. then it should own the land.]

 11. At the end of Paragraph 3.2, I would insert the language at the end similar to what I have in the Declaration that the owner responsible for increased water flow is required for the improvements to the Surface Water Management System, but the improvements will not increase the land area of the lake.
+[Is it not already there?
+FYI, the stormwater system, including the pond has been designed to provide the capacity necessary for the maximum amount of impervious allowed on Parcel 1 under county codes.]